-One-to-one conversation with the intern (approximately 20 minutes).

-One-to-one conversation with the supervisor (approximately 20 minutes).

-Conversation with the intern and supervisor together (approximately 40 minutes to one hour).
-Separate video conference calls can be scheduled with the internship committee chair or committee if specific concerns are raised or questions need answered that cannot be addressed through e-mail.
+- One-to-one conversation with the intern (approximately 20 minutes). - One-to-one conversation with the supervisor (approximately 20 minutes). - Conversation with the intern and supervisor together (approximately 40 minutes to one hour). - Separate video conference calls can be scheduled with the internship committee chair or committee if specific concerns are raised or questions need answered that cannot be addressed through e-mail. - Virtual site visits will be done using Zoom (https://zoom.us/).
+In most scenarios, the Contextual Ed office will set up the zoom link and distribute it to everyone involved in the visit.
+Before you have your first Zoom please go to the above link and set up your free, account and download the Zoom program to your computer.
+Please contact the Administrative Assistant for Academic and Contextual Matters with any questions.

-Virtual Site Visits will be initiated and scheduled by the Director of Contextual and Experiential Formation at least during your internship and possibly more frequently, especially for interns who are not present at Region 6 Cluster retreats.
+Virtual Site Visits will be initiated and scheduled by the Director of Contextual and Experiential Formation at least once per year and possibly more frequently, especially for interns who are not present at Region 6 Cluster retreats.
 Interns or supervisors can request an additional virtual site visit/video conference call at any point during the internship.
 If serious concerns are raised by the intern, supervisor or internship committee, an in person site visit may be scheduled.